 Potential Co-Benefits of Discouraging Bioenergy¶

-- Crops and arable land are freed for other uses, such as food production.
+- Crops and arable land are freed for other uses, such as food production when bioenergy is discouraged.

 - A reduction in biomass burning can improve indoor and outdoor air quality from reduced soot and particulates.